mcnelson/db-rotator/README.md

 `gem install db-rotator`

 ## Requirements
-- Root access to destination MySQL instance.
-If you're using this on a local dev environment, it's recommended to setup username/password in `~/.my.cnf` so that "mysql" works without `-u` or `-p`.
+- This tool creates and drops databases, and runs any SQL in your dump (duh), so you have to give it a user that can do all of that.
+If you're using this on a local dev environment, it's recommended to setup user/pass in `~/.my.cnf` so that "mysql" works without `-u` or `-p`.
+You can configure DBRotator to work with any credentials, however.
+See config section.
-- You have disk space for N+1 database instances, where N is the amount you want to prune to (maximum DBs).
+- Disk space for N+1 database instances, where N is the amount you want to prune to (maximum DBs).

 ## Usage